 Highway 522 was known in readers digest years ago as one of our states deadliest highways and is still unfinished.
 The 4 lane to 2 lane and back to 4 lane hourglass shape is not only a safety issue, it is terrible for the commuters sitting in traffic when they could be home spending time with their families.

 Highways are our states responsibility.
 The legislature has recently passed a transportation package that still leaves many of the needed safety and traffic improvements ignored.
 This is especially true along Highways 2, 9 and Highway 522.
-If the state won’t do their responsibility, as a county we need to step in and represent the citizens of Snohomish County.
+The state hasn't completed their responsibility, and we have finally under Sam's leadership have made these routes a County Legisislative priority at the state level.
 Sam will work hard to make sure we get the needed safety improvements to our streets at the county level and to our highways at the state level.

 Sam will continue to make sure our working families' hard earned money is spent fairly and wisely at the county level.
-Sam pushed hard this year to renovate the current County Courthouse instead of building a new one.
+Sam pushed hard to renovate the current County Courthouse with existing funds instead of building a new one.
 This has saved the tax payers easily over $100 Million dollars on a new County Courthouse.

 Sam believes funding state education is the paramount duty of the state.
-Our legislators continue to finger point and ignore the state Constitutional mandates to fund education first.
 As a Lake Stevens resident, and then a city Council Member, Sam has always made it a point to attend school tours hosted by our school superintendents.
 As a former school teacher, Sam knows how important it is to have our schools and communities work together not only to educate our K-12 students but also to have community education classes for the greater good of our community.